 The bill H. 3552 proposes significant changes to the election process in South Carolina by abolishing runoff elections.
 It introduces a new provision, Section 7-13-42, which states that the candidate receiving the most votes in a primary election will be considered the nominee, regardless of whether they achieve a majority.
 Additionally, the bill amends several existing sections of the South Carolina Code to remove references to runoff elections and to make conforming changes throughout the election laws.
-This includes amendments to voter registration deadlines and procedures related to special primary elections.
+This includes amendments to voter registration deadlines and procedures related to special primary elections, early voting, and the canvassing of election results.

-Furthermore, the bill repeals existing laws that pertain to second primaries or runoffs, the requirement for a candidate to receive a majority of votes in a first primary to be declared nominated, and methods for determining what constitutes a majority vote.
-The changes aim to streamline the election process and reduce the number of elections that candidates must participate in.
-The act will take effect upon approval by the Governor and will apply to all primaries conducted after March 31, 2026.
+Furthermore, the bill repeals existing laws that pertain to second primaries or runoffs, the requirement for a majority vote in the first primary, and methods for determining what constitutes a majority vote.
+The changes aim to streamline the election process and eliminate the need for runoff elections, which can prolong the electoral timeline.
+The act will take effect upon the Governor's approval and will apply to all primaries conducted after March 31, 2026.

 Statutes affected: 12/05/2024: 7-13-42, 7-5-150, 7-11-55, 7-13-25, 7-17-280, 7-17-510, 7-13-50